title

 The aim of GRDS 202: Typography & Logo Design is to gain a more rigorous understanding of symbols, icons, logos and typographic elements in order to create and implement these elements into sophisticated design projects.
 Students will practice a variety of design approaches, develop observational skills, develop a vocabulary which articulates formal design aesthetics within a conceptual framework, and analyze the political, cultural, social, way-finding and commercial uses of design.
 Students will identify historically influential and contemporary designers and designs and be able to critically discuss design works.
 Additionally, students will visualize projects using current software including Adobe Photoshop, Illustrator, and InDesign.

-This course meets from 3:45 - 6:15 on Tuesdays and Thursdays in AAB Room 204
+This course meets from 3:45 - 6:15 on Tuesdays and Thursdays in AAB Room 204 or online for Mansfield and Lock Haven students only.

 This course is designed as a studio course in which students will complete a number of challenging assignments while learning the basic principles and standards within the graphic design industry.
 At the completion of this course, students will: